raphaelladinig/nvim-projectmanager/README.md

   Creates a new project in the project directory and opens it in a new buffer.

-- ### PMOpenProject

-  Opens a project in a new buffer.

 - ### PMAddToPinnedProjects

   Adds a project to the pinned projects list.

+- ### PMProjects

+  Opens a telescope window with all projects.

-- ### PMRemoveFromPinnedProjects
+- ### PMPinnedProjects

-  Removes a project from the pinned projects list.
+  Opens a telescope window with all pinned projects.

-- ### PMLoadTemplate
+- ### PMTemplates

-  Loads a template into the current working directory.
+  Opens a telescope window with all templates.
   You can get some templates from my [templates](https://github.com/raphaelladinig/templates), or make your own.

+- ### PMClearRecentProjects

+  Clears the recent projects list.

 ## Installation